ambrusolchvary/ml-maze/README.md

 # ml-maze
-Machine earning with reinforcement learning in maze
+AI with reinforcement learning in maze